Doctor Who Episode Guide Catalogues:

 and wiser within him, and he's probably the most polite and agreeable of all

 the Doctors.
-I think it's a shame that he only did three years.
+I think it's a shame that he only stayed in the role for three years.

 |